 A sweet and refreshing limeade with a touch of lavender.

 I spent my week debating what lavender recipe to try out after I recently bought a big bush of it.
 I was tempted to use it for lavender tea but then again, it’s summer and I couldn’t publicly admit that I am a crazy person who drinks hot tea while it has 30C outside.
 No, I decided to go for something more publicly acceptable and make lemonade or rather limeade with it.
 Gosh, was I glad I did!
 This is hands down the best thing I’ve ever drunk in my life!
 (Or is it drank?
-I’m not sure, I get my grammar mixed up when I’m excited).
+I’m not sure, I get my grammar confused when I’m excited).
 I know that us bloggers tend to exaggerate and use the word “best” a lot, but I am 100% serious here.

 I love limeade as well as lemonade, I really do.
 But after tasting the delicate flavor of lavender limeade I feel as though there is no going back for me.
 Every time I make a syrup now, I’ll be tempted to toss some lavender into it!
 So do be warned, this recipe is addictive!